Table Of Contents

 Are there any regulations regarding the security deposit?

 Landlords may not collect a security deposit that is greater than 2 month’s rent.
 All security deposits shall be held in a bank or savings and loan association, or credit union which is insured by an agency of the federal government.
 Security deposits must not commingle with the personal funds of the landlord.
 Any interest earned on a security deposit during the first 5 years of a tenancy shall be the property of the landlord.

 What is a common problem where security deposits are concerned?

 At times landlords may try claiming deductions for items that are often characterized by the court (when a tenant sues for the return of a security deposit) as normal wear and tear.
 This situation may be prevented by realistically evaluating each deduction, providing proof of damage as well as including re-pair receipts and pictures.

 After my tenant has moved, how long do I have to send their security deposit back?

-Within 30 days from the termination of tenancy and receipt of the tenant's forwarding mailing address, the landlord shall either return the entire security deposit to the tenant or a written statement showing the specific reason for withholding the security deposit or any portion of it.
+According to Iowa landlord-tenant law, within 30 days from the termination of tenancy and receipt of the tenant’s forwarding mailing address, the landlord shall either return the entire security deposit to the tenant or a written statement showing the specific reason for withholding the security deposit or any portion of it.
 It is wise to keep track and have receipts of all costs such as labor and material.